 Yeoman’s book offered calomel and opium as a remedy for acute rheumatism.
 Doctors claimed “local applications to the affected joints are of little service — or, rather, in most cases of no service at all.
 This remark applies equally to fomentations, cold lotions, rubefacient liniments, plasters, and blisters.”
-However, one supposedly successful remedy, beside bloodletting, was a combination of calomel (which was also called mercurous chloride) and opium, as this combination was said to “frequently arrest the disease.”
+However, one supposedly successful remedy, beside bloodletting, was a combination of calomel (which was also called mercurous chloride) and opium, as this combination was said to often “arrest the disease.”

-A Dr. Simpson of Edinburgh suggested that chloroform was the proper medication for child birth.
+A Dr. Simpson of Edinburgh suggested that chloroform was the proper medication for childbirth.
 According to Simpson its effects “have been delightful.
 The mothers, instead of crying and suffering under the strong agonies and throes of labour, have lain in a state of quiet, placid slumber.”

 Cold water was prescribed for fevers in several different ways in Yeoman’s book.
-One doctor claimed that if a person’s temperature “be steadily above 98°…and should there be no pulmonic affection, or general profuse sweating, and the patient does not say he is chilly, you may take him from the bed, and pour a pail of cold water over him.
+Another doctor claimed that if a person’s temperature “be steadily above 98°… and should there be no pulmonic affection, or general profuse sweating, and the patient does not say he is chilly, you may take him from the bed, and pour a pail of cold water over him.
 After this cold effusion, the patient must be dried and placed in bed; and as soon as he grows hot again, the same plan may be resorted to.
 This makes him exceedingly comfortable, frequently induces perspiration and sends the patient to sleep, and occasionally it stops the fever.”